danawoodman/blog/src/articles/organizing-react-projects.md

 ## Flat `components` directory

 I now prefer one flat structure for components even for things like "container components", "pages", and "scenes".
 In those cases, I just call the component something like `UserDetailPage` which makes it quite clear what the component represents without needing to make a decision as to where it needs to live.

+The primary exception to this rule is when using Next.js which requires a `pages` directory.

 Here is an example of how a directory following this convention could look like: